 The 2013 Brand Engagement Survey by Gensler (a global design firm) found 87% of customers “choose brands that match their personal values” and 71% “avoid those that do not.”
 We can see this at work when consumers boycott or switch brands because some action by the company is in conflict with their values.

-The Harvard Business Review reported that shared values is the leading driver of brand loyalty among the 7,000 customers they surveyed.
+The Harvard Business Review reported that shared values are the leading driver of brand loyalty among the 7,000 customers they surveyed.
 We can see that values affect what brands consumers choose and whether they are loyal to that brand.
-Let’s look at a couple examples of values marketing.
+Let’s look at a couple of examples of values marketing.